 – Google finds interesting papers on organizational rigidity

-Recent good blog comments on blogs.
+Recent good blog comments.

 On John Baez’s Azimuth

 Frits suggests the social rigidity of economic power structures, termed “geopolitical entanglement” as a barrier to a solar transition….